Should I get a lung CT scan?

 - While low-dose CT scans tend to expose you to less radiation than normal CT scans, you will nevertheless be exposed to radiation, which can cause health problems.

-- The findings of the above study apply to individuals at high risk for lung cancer who have met all of the criteria below:
+The recommendations from the USPSTF apply to individuals considered at high risk for lung cancer according to the following criteria:

 - Current cigarette smokers and former smokers who quit within 15 years